department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/montgomery-selected-reserve.md

     <a href="/gi-bill-comparison-tool">Use the GI Bill Comparison Tool</a>.<br>
     <a href="https://gibill.custhelp.va.gov/app/home?_ga=2.257417291.1166866982.1543770803-1173244138.1525894550">Ask a question online</a>.</P.
     <p></p>
     <p><b>Note:</b> If you want to enroll in a program that we haven’t approved, you’ll need to ask the school to request approval.
 We can’t take any action until an official from your school (not you) requests approval.
+And you can't use the benefit until we've approved it.
 If we don’t approve your program, you’ll have to pay all costs at the school, including tuition and fees.</p>  </li>
   <li class="process-step list-three">
     <h3>Apply for the MGIB-SR program</h3>
     <br>